The Lord Heals the Bitter Waters

-The God who saves at the sea also shepherds in the wilderness; He tests His redeemed people, provides for their need, and calls them to listen to His voice as the Lord who heals them.
+The God who saves at the sea also shepherds in the wilderness; he tests his redeemed people, provides for their need, and calls them to listen to his voice as the Lord who heals them.

-Exodus 15:22-27 (WEB)
+Exodus 15:22-27 (BSB)

 The God who saves at the sea also shepherds in the wilderness; he tests his redeemed people, provides for their need, and calls them to listen to his voice as the LORD who heals them.